hybridsjs/hybrids/docs/store/usage.md

 import { store } from "hybrids";
 ```

-You can access the store by the `store` factory and two direct methods: `store.get()` and `store.set()`.
+You can interact with the store by the `store` factory and two direct methods: `store.get()` and `store.set()`.

-Usually, all you need is a factory, which covers most of the cases.
+Usually, all you need is the factory, which covers most of the cases.
 Direct access might be required for more advanced structures.
 For example, it is straightforward to create a paginated view with a list of data with the factory.
 Still, for infinite scroll behavior, you should display data from all of the pages, so you have to call `store.get()` directly inside of the property getter.

-## Direct Methods
+## Ground Rules

 The `store` factory uses direct methods internally.
 Because of that, it is important to understand how they work.
 The most important are the following three ground rules: